aws-samples/aws-lambda-sap-odp-extractor/README.md

 ## Setup Process

 Note: This process creates various resources in your AWS account.
 Check the resources created section for more information what gets created.
-You incur charges for resources using the resources created and you are responsible for those charges.
+You incur charges for using the resources created and you are responsible for those charges.

 ### Installation